 Another aspect that sets the Swagtron 6T apart from the rest is its maximum weight limit of 420 lbs.
 That’s almost twice the 220 lbs weight capacity its competitors offer.

 This Swagtron is a real monster as far as riding over rough terrain whether that be mud, sand, grass, or small rocks.
-Its 10 inch high-tread air-filled rubber tires are designed to tackle the roughest surfaces.
+Its 10-inch high-tread air-filled rubber tires are designed to tackle the roughest surfaces.
 If you’re looking for the best rugged hoverboard for off-road riding, the Swagtron doesn’t disappoint.

-But while Swagtron says this hoverboard climbs 30 degree hills better than most, I’m not very sure …..
+But while Swagtron says this hoverboard climbs 30-degree hills better than most, I’m not very sure …..
 I mean, the thing comes fitted with 300W dual motors, and there’s only so much torque to be had at that motor power.

-As your confidence on the board grows, you can easily switch over to faster modes.
-Just press and hold the power button for a couple seconds until you get the desired mode.
+As your confidence riding grows, you can easily switch over to faster modes.
+Just press and hold the power button for a couple of seconds until you get the desired mode.

-- Exceptional high weight limit
+- Exceptional high weight limit (over 400 pounds)

 - Has a ruggedly cool look